 Fix 1 – Allow access to your microphone

 This type of in-game audio issue will occur if Rust is restricted from accessing your microphone.
-To allow the permission for Rust, you can follow the steps here:
+To allow the necessary permission for Rust, you can follow the steps here:

 1) On your keyboard, press the Windows logo key and I at the same time to open the Windows settings menu.